Vibrant Democracy

 Multilingual Access to Elections

-Launch a large-scale public education campaign to share critical voting information with County residents
+Launch a large-scale public education campaign to share critical voting information with county residents

 Allegheny County will continue to provide more information about voter registration, important dates, polling places, and races.

-In the past eight months, all Elections Division webpages were revamped to centralize all information regarding elections including:
+The Elections Division webpages are continually updated centralize all information regarding elections including:

 • Voter registration